 We are 100% against credit cards.
 The most common response is “but you can use it to build your credit score”.
 But I don’t want a credit score.
 I want my possessions to be bought with cash.
 If I can’t buy something with cash, then I can’t afford it, and that’s that.
 Credit money is not my money; it’s the bank’s money.
 I’m much more responsible when I spend my own.

 Expenses we refuse to give up

 The gym membership

 We have a premium pet insurance for both Beagles.
 About £110 every month goes towards that.
 It’s expensive, but so are the vet fees.
-Yoko had 2 surgeries and Leona had 3.
+Yoko had two surgeries, and Leona had 3.
 Every time an x-ray and anaesthetic are involved, the vet bill goes up to £1200 pounds.
 Thankfully, the insurance company always paid us back, sometimes more than we paid them until that point.
-Accidents can happen when we least expect it, so I’m happy to know that even if I’m low on cash I will be able to give my pets the care they need.
+Accidents can happen when we least expect it, so I’m happy to know that even if I’m low on cash, I will be able to give my pets the care they need.

 We have several monthly donations set up for the charities that we support.
-Although we can’t help everyone and sometimes we need to replace one direct debit with another, they are just small amounts in the huge pile of payments.
+Although we can’t help everyone, and sometimes we need to replace one direct debit with another, they are just small amounts in the massive pile of payments.
 Giving them up will not help us very much, but having them makes a huge difference for someone else.

 Now that we’re on a very tight budget, we had to replace some foods with their cheaper alternatives.
 But we kept most of our eating habits and tried to find solutions to lower the groceries bill without sacrificing quality.

 Health is wealth.
 And if you don’t believe me, check your budget next time you get sick.Not being healthy can cost more than healthy food.
 Click To Tweet